laikw/bankdm-build/README.md

 - Create RedShift schema and external table referencing the Glue table.
 - Create RedShift table.
 Insert CSV data to RedShift using Athena.
 - Manually save and commit the notebook in order to trigger the MLOps workflow.
+- It takes ~12 minutes to run the pipeline and ~5 minutes to deploy the SageMaker endpoint.

 ### MLOps Workflow